-Two target flick will help you warm-up and improve your flick skills in Valorant.
+Valorant Two Target II will help you warm-up and improve your flick skills in Valorant.
 There are two targets at a time which allows you to plan your second flick straight after finishing your first one.

 There are lots more training drills, routines and even a full interactive training course over at the Aiming.Pro aim trainer.
 So head over there and take the skill assessment to see how our current skill compares to the rest of the world:

 There are some quick tricks you can use to improve your aim.
 If you have your sensitivity settings wrong or a terrible wifi connection then a few adjustments will lead to almost immediate improvement.
 However, there is a limit to this and there is no avoiding the need for deliberate practice if you want to reach elite levels.
 This needn't be burdensome.
 10 minutes every time before you play is sufficient to see continuous improvement.
 But even this small amount will at times feel tough.
 Sometimes you just won't feel like practising.
 That's when habit-forming becomes essential as it circumvents the need for self-control.

 So good luck on your aiming improvement!
 Please join us on Discord and let us know how you get on.